notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 - [ ] ?
 Could it be the smarter people who can understand more complex arguments of the kind that the D's make?
 Dawson23cognitiveAbilityVotingEU says cognitive limitations affected political choice but I haven't read it yet.
 Does this interact with other cognitive loads, say stress from losing a job or higher prices?
 	- [ ] do low IQ people need more shortcuts?
 Rubin24demsLowInfoVoterShortcut or is it just busy, low information voters?
 - [ ] Are "low information voters" often really high information voters who know a lot about conspiracy theories (JV Last kind says this in TheBulwark24isAmericaSerious) i.e. are many just crazy?
 How distinguish?
 Campaign-wise, is it worth distinguishing them?
+## How to overcome motivated reasoning
+- Kahan13IdeologyMotivatedReasoning
 ## How specifically does Trump sound like an honest, real person?
 - non-politically correct, says what they're thinking but others are afraid to say it?
 - just says what they already think?
 He's not persuading but got in front of their parade?